 Hybrid cloud-blockchain applications

-Blockchains rely on the computational work to create shared consensus.
+Blockchains rely on computational work to create shared consensus.
 Ideas came up fast to expand this paradigm so that agreements, i.e. contracts, could be made between parties.
 In a 1997 article, the computer scientist Nick Szabo first introduced this idea of smart contracts.
 Efforts such as Colored Coins on the Bitcoin blockchain popularized an early example of inscribing agreements into blocks.
+Want to build a fast website on managed cloud hosting?
+Check this 10Web promo code by Woblogger and get started.

 Smart contracts are integrated into the blockchain’s source of truth and are thus efficiently immutable after a few deep blocks.
 It offers a framework to allow participants to devote crypto-economic resources to a counterparty agreement and to assume that contract terms will be executed immediately and without third party arbitration or execution if desired.